gingerbeardman/monkey.tmbundle/README.md

 ## Windows

 Use of the bundle under Windows using the [E Text Editor](http://www.e-texteditor.com/) is possible.
-I'd happily include any hints and tips here if you have them.
+I'll happily include any hints and tips here if you have them.
 Otherwise, please consult the [E forum](http://www.e-texteditor.com/forum/viewforum.php?f=6).

 ## Support
 You can talk about the bundle on the [official monkey forum](http://www.monkeycoder.co.nz/Community/posts.php?topic=69)